-In a previous blog, we introduced the new beta release of Nuxeo Drive, version 2.0 and discussed its new features and major enhancements.
+In a previous blog, we introduced the new beta release of Nuxeo Drive, our desktop sync app, version 2.0 and discussed its new features and major enhancements.
 This version is all set to dramatically improve the usability and performance of Nuxeo Drive.
 Today let’s briefly discuss its functional aspects and take a sneak peek at the Drive UI and Settings.
 You will see for yourself how easy and tremendously useful these features are!

 New HTML 5 based UI